wp-plugins/terribl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.2.04.22 =
+Changed the In-Bound Links Report and Widget sort order and added a freature to Re-Validate All Valid Links.

 = 1.2.02.22 =
 Fixed link verification to fail sites that are not available when checked and changed the In-Bound Link Report to only show you the Validated Links.